San' Elmo, San Telmo

 On the hills of Fomero near Naples was the fortification Belforte, 1266, rebuilt to castle and extended to the fort San’ Elmo in the 14th century.

-It was for many centuries
+It was for many centuries a prison, where among others was

 imprisoned Tommaso Campanella, O.P. from 1599 to 1626.